 - The Economy

-Finally, the economy.
-I, like many people, want ongoing economic growth, opportunities for people to advance their careers and up-skill in the face of technological disruption and earn livable wages, and for my investments to perform well.
+“Finally,” Caroti continued, “the economy.
+I, like many people, want ongoing economic growth, opportunities for people to advance their careers, up-skill, earn livable wages; and for my investments–the little I have so far in my IRA–to perform well.”

 Caroti sipped her coffee and shook her head.
 “But not at the expense of speeding up climate change and exacerbating inequality.
 You show me a candidate who can synthesize all three of these priorities and rally people behind them, and lead the shaping of that better America that works for everyone, and I’ll show you my vote.”

 “Well,” Ian said as he stood, needing to get back to work, “you’ve motivated me to start paying attention to who’s running.
 It’s all been a bunch of white noise to me so far, but I guess I need to learn more about what’s going on.
 Even if what I learn makes me uncomfortable.”

 “You know where to find me when you want to chat some more,” Caroti said, smiling again, and then went back to working on the article she was writing for a progressive culture magazine.

 Growing Your Strengths